-The Gang Ranch has been managed by Larry and Beverly Ramstad since April 1990.
+The Gang Ranch has been managed by Larry and Bev Ramstad since April 1990.

 Larry grew up in Alberta, graduating from Fairview Agricultural College.
 Inspired by one of his professor's experience as a cowboy, Larry pursued his first cowboy job in the Nicola Valley, BC.
 From there he went on to spend a couple years working at remote ranches in New Zealand and Australia.
 He came back to BC working as a cowboy, cow-boss and general manager at a number of ranches in central BC and the Chilcotin area.
-Larry married Beverly in 1969.
-Coming from a third-generation ranching family, Beverly was well prepared for the ranching lifestyle, working right along side Larry as a cook and raising their two children.
+Larry married Bev in 1969.
+Coming from a third-generation ranching family, Bev was well prepared for the ranching lifestyle, working right alongside Larry as a cook and raising their two children.

 Meet The Management Team

-Jason Woolsey was first hired as a member of the cowboy crew in 2013, he took on the position of cow-boss in 2017.
+Corben worked for the Gang Ranch as a cowboy in 2009.
+He came back as the Cowboss in 2021.
 His role is to oversee the cowboy crew and the management of the cattle.
 He works along side the other cowboys, driving cattle, branding, calving, as well as shoeing and breaking horses.

 Iris first came to the Gang in 1989 as a camp cook.
 After a number of years she was asked to work as the head cook for a year long term.
 30 years later she is still the head cook, providing home-style meals three meals a day and baking for a crew of 10-25 employees.